taahabz/Qalam-Survey-Extension/README.md

 ## 🐛 Something's Broken?

+**Extension won't load:**
+- Make sure you selected the `build` folder, not the root folder
+- Check that "Developer mode" is enabled in Chrome
+- Try restarting Chrome

+**Extension loads but doesn't work:**
 1. Check if the toggle is actually ON (green = yes, gray = no)
-2. Make sure you're on the right Qalam page
+2. Make sure you're on the right Qalam page (`qalam.nust.edu.pk/student/qa/feedback`)
 3. Try reloading the extension in `chrome://extensions/`
 4. Check the browser console (F12) for error messages
 5. Still broken?
 Open an issue on GitHub